PyFeeds/PyFeeds/README.rst

 ``feeds.cfg`` and also read paywalled articles from within your feed reader.
 For the less fortunate paywalled articles are tagged ``paywalled`` so they can be filtered if desired.

+All feeds contain the articles in full text so you never have to leave your feed reader while reading.

 Installation
 ------------